Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 Because they were raised primarily to interact with humans in the field, they excel at learning the skills required for flushing (“springing”) and retrieving game birds.

-They can be taught to work from a boat and become accustomed to the sound of gunshots in a short period.
+They can be taught to work from a boat and quickly become accustomed to the sound of gunshots.

 Training to a whistle is a crucial talent for hunting dogs.
-And also, English springers have historically demonstrated a high level of flexibility to nonverbal orders.
+Also, English springers have historically demonstrated high flexibility to nonverbal orders.

 15. Schipperke